A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Introduction

-The luminosity function (LF) is a powerful statistical tool to compare different galaxy fields together using their number density per of luminosity.
-It enables us to combine both the brightest and faintest galaxies.
-The UV LF was extensively studied in the EoR to understand the contribution of galaxies to the reionisation \citep[e.g.][Chemerynska et al. submitted; Atek et al. in prep]{richard_hubble_2008, oesch_udf05_2009, oesch_dearth_2018, atek_extreme_2018, bouwens_alma_2020, moutard_uv_2020, bowler_lack_2020, bouwens_z_2022, willott_steep_2024, harikane_jwst_2025, weibel_exploring_2025}.
-As bright galaxies produce many ionising photons, they have a large individual impact on the reionisation but are rare.
-Meanwhile, fainter galaxies do not produce as many ionising photons, but they are numerous.
-Therefore, knowing the exact number density distribution allows to assess the contribution of each type of galaxies \citep{naidu_rapid_2020, atek_most_2024-1, simmonds_ionizing_2024}.
-However, the challenges in constraining the Lyman continuum escape fraction (\fesc) at high redshift means this question remains unresolved.
-An average of $\fesc\sim10\%$ appears as the standard value at high redshift \citep[e.g.][Jecmen et al. in prep]{robertson_new_2013, robertson_cosmic_2015, giovinazzo_breaking_2025, mascia_little_2025}, but some recent studies measured a possible evolution of \fesc with the galaxy mass \cite[e.g.][]{begley_vandels_2022, saldana-lopez_vandels_2023, pahl_connection_2023}, which would affect the contribution of faint and bright galaxies to reionisation.
-In addition, the ionising photon production efficiency $\xi_{\rm ion}$ also requires attention, as overestimating it, in combination of a steep UV LF results in a overshooting of the ionising photon production, thus fast reionisation \citep{robertson_new_2013, robertson_cosmic_2015, munoz_reionization_2024, simmonds_ionizing_2024, bosman_measurement_2024-1}.
+The luminosity function (LF) characterises the number density of galaxies for a certain luminosity, providing a powerful description of the galaxy population demographics.
+Measuring the LF in different fields enables us to compare galaxy populations and examine variations in different regions.
+The UV LF was extensively studied in the EoR to understand the contribution of galaxies to the re-ionisation \citep[e.g.][Atek et al. in prep]{richard_hubble_2008, oesch_udf05_2009, oesch_dearth_2018, atek_extreme_2018, bouwens_alma_2020, moutard_uv_2020, bowler_lack_2020, bouwens_z_2022, willott_steep_2024, harikane_jwst_2025, weibel_exploring_2025, chemerynska_first_2026}.
+Knowing the exact number density distribution enables us to assess the contribution of each type of galaxy by measuring their ionising photon-production rate \citep[e.g.][]{naidu_rapid_2020, atek_most_2024, simmonds_ionizing_2024}.
+However, the challenges in constraining the Lyman-continuum escape fraction (\fesc) at high redshift means that this question remains unresolved. \citet{jecmen_glimpse_2026} recently studied \fesc\ for the JWST GLIMPSE survey using its relation to $\beta$-slope \citep[e.g.][]{chisholm_far-ultraviolet_2022}.
+Their results indicated a constant $\fesc\sim14\%$, consistent with the $\fesc\sim10\%$ from earlier studies \citep{robertson_new_2013, robertson_cosmic_2015, giovinazzo_breaking_2025, mascia_little_2025}, but extends these constraints to significantly fainter galaxies.
+Emerging evidence, including from \citet{jecmen_glimpse_2026}, further suggests that \fesc\ might evolve with galaxy mass, thereby significantly affecting the relative contribution of faint and bright galaxies to re-ionisation \cite[e.g.][]{begley_vandels_2022, saldana-lopez_vandels_2023, jecmen_glimpse_2026}.
+In addition, the ionising photon-production efficiency $\xi_{\rm ion}$ also requires attention.
+By overestimating it, the measured steep UV LF results in an overshooting of the ionising photon-production rate, and therefore, in fast re-ionisation \citep{robertson_new_2013, robertson_cosmic_2015, munoz_reionization_2024, simmonds_ionizing_2024, bosman_measurement_2024}.